voxpupuli/puppet-nftables/README.md

 ## Un-managed rules

-Rules added manually by the administrator to the in-memory ruleset will be left untouched.
-However, `nftables::allow_unmanaged_rules` can be set to `false` to revert this behaviour and force a reload of the ruleset during the Puppet run if non-managed changes are detected.
+By default, rules added manually by the administrator to the in-memory ruleset will be left untouched.
+However, `nftables::purge_unmanaged_rules` can be set to `true` to revert this behaviour and force a reload of the ruleset during the Puppet run if non-managed changes are detected.

 ## Basic types